Search for the decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ at the Belle experiment

 We estimate the signal reconstruction efficiency after applying all of the selection criteria and $B_{\rm tag}$ efficiency corrections.
-The overall selection efficiency, determined using simulated $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ decays, is approximately $1.2\times 10^{-5}$.
+The overall selection efficiency, determined using simulated $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ decays, is approximately $(1.23\pm 0.05)\times 10^{-5}$, where the uncertainty is statistical.
 The signal yield is extracted with a binned extended maximum-likelihood fit to the $E_{\rm ECL}^{\rm extra}$ distribution, with a bin width of 0.1 GeV.
-The probability density functions (PDFs) for signal and background components are taken from MC expectations after applying appropriate corrections.
-To reduce the uncertainty due to low statistics, a simulation sample three times larger than the data is used to construct the background PDFs, the signal PDF is derived from 50 million signal events, and signal modes are combined in the fit.
+The probability density functions (PDFs) for signal and background components are taken from MC expectations after applying the B-tag efficiency correction.
+To reduce the uncertainty due to low statistics, a simulation sample three times larger than the data is used to construct the background PDFs, the signal PDF is derived from 50 million $\Upsilon(4S)\rightarrow B^{0}\bar{B}^{0}$ signal events, and signal modes are combined in the fit.
 The $B^{+}B^{-}$ and $B^{0}\bar{B}^{0}$ samples are normalized to the data and their ratio is fixed in the fit.
 Contributions from $Rare~B$ and $u\ell\nu_{\ell}$ components in the final sample are negligible, and are normalized to the number of $B\bar{B}$ pairs and fixed in the fit.
 We float the $B\bar{B}$, continuum, and signal normalizations.
 We have validated the fitting procedure in tests with MC samples.